aravind-sadharani/chandraveena/src/blog/r18-gurjari-todi/index.md

 ---
 title: "Raga Gurjari Todi - a jod Raga?"
-date: 2021-04-25
+date: 2021-05-30
-image: "../../../images/"
+image: "../../../images/ytthumb-gurjari-todi.png"
 description: "Raga Gurjari Todi is a very popular morning Raga.
 It is a hexatonic scale, with the Pancham (fifth) dropped.
 Here, I present an Alap in Raga Gurjari Todi on Chandraveena.
 Though Raga Gurjari and Raga Gurjari Todi are used interchangeably today, they are different Ragas.
 Read on to know more!"
 ---

 <you-tube videoid="--OO6cP8cO4"></you-tube>
 <br>

-Over the centuries, the Indian Raga system have evolved from different sources.
-Some have evolved out of modal / scale change *Murchhanas* of a more basic scale, known as the [Jati-Murchhana system](/blog/grammar-of-music/).
-Some Ragas were inspired by folk tunes (Eg, Raga Kafi), some evolved out of Regional melodies (Eg, Gowla, Saurashtra etc).
-These were then formalised according to the [Lakshanas and Lakshyas](/blog/grammar-of-music/) of Indian classical music system.
-One such regional melody is *Raga Gurjari*, mostly thought to have originated from the [Gurjar](https://en.wikipedia.org/wiki/Gurjar) community.
+Over the centuries, the Indian Raga system has evolved from different sources.
+Some Ragas have evolved out of modes or *Murchhanas* of a more basic scale.
+Today, we refer to such Ragas as a product of the [Jati-Murchhana system](/blog/grammar-of-music/).
+Some Ragas were inspired by folk tunes (e.g., *Raga Kafi*), while others evolved from regional melodies (e.g., *Gowla*, *Saurashtra*, etc).
+These Ragas were then formalised according to the [Lakshanas and Lakshyas](/blog/grammar-of-music/) of Indian Classical music.
+One such regional melody is *Raga Gurjari*, which is mostly thought to have originated from the [Gurjar](https://en.wikipedia.org/wiki/Gurjar) community.

-Though today Raga Gurjari and Raga Gurjari Todi are used interchangeably, they are different Ragas.
-Let us look at what our treatises say about Raga Gurjari, and how it is related to Raga Gurjari Todi.
+Today, *Raga Gurjari* and *Raga Gurjari Todi* are used interchangeably.
+But actually, they were different Ragas.
+Let us look at what some treatises on Indian Classical music say about *Raga Gurjari*, and how it is related to *Raga Gurjari Todi*.

-According to 17th century literature *Sangita Saramrta* and *Raga Lakshanamu*, Raga Gurjari is a janya(derivative scale) of Mela (parent scale) *Malavagowla*.
-According to one *Raga-Ragini* (male / female) system of Raga classification, Raga Gurjari is a Ragini of *Raga Bhairav*.
-Malavagowla and Bhairav scale is:
+There are a number of Raga classification systems described in Indian scriptures.
+One of them is the *Mela-Janya* system which classified Ragas as parent Ragas (*Mela*) and their derivatives (*Janya*).
+Another system is the *Raga-Ragini* system which groups Ragas as masculine (*Raga*) and their feminine counterparts (*Ragini*).
+According to 17th century literature, specifically, *Sangita Saramrta* and *Raga Lakshanamu*, Raga Gurjari is a *Janya* of the *Mela* *Malavagowla*.
+According to the *Raga-Ragini* system, Raga Gurjari is considered a Ragini of *Raga Bhairav*.
+The scale of Malavagowla and Bhairav is the same.
+Refer to the Program Notes below for the notation.

-**Scale** - Sa re Ga ma Pa dha Ni (Please refer to the Program Notes below for the notation.)
+**Scale** - Sa re Ga ma Pa dha Ni

 Now, the scale of *Raga Gurjari Todi* is:

 **Scale** - Sa re ga Ma dha Ni

-ga and Ma of Raga Gurjari Todi do not belong to the parent scale of Raga Gurjari.
+As you can observer, the notes **ga** and **Ma** of Raga Gurjari Todi do not belong to the parent scale of Raga Gurjari.
 So, where do they come from?
-Now, let us look at the scale of *Raga Shuddha Todi*.
+Now, let us look at the scale of *Raga Shuddha Todi*:

 **Scale** - Sa re ga Ma Pa dha Ni

-The ga and Ma on Raga Gurjari Todi is from the Shuddha Todi scale.
-Hence Raga Gurjari Todi is a mixture of Raga Gurjari and Shuddha Todi scale.
+The ga and Ma in Raga Gurjari Todi can be regarded as originating from the Shuddha Todi scale.
+Thus, it is more accurate to say that Raga Gurjari Todi is a mixture of Raga Gurjari and Raga Shuddha Todi.
 This is what we call a *Jod* Raga, a mixture of two scales.
 This is also a *Pancham Varjit* (fifth dropped) shadav (hexatonic) scale.

-I present a Raga Alapana in Raga Gurjari Todi on Chandraveena.
+I present a [Raga Alapana](/blog/raga-alapana/) in Raga Gurjari Todi on Chandraveena.
 Note the unusual Tanpura tuning for this recording.
-It will push you out of comfort zone, and yet, will merge with the Raga that is being played.
+It may bother you or push you out of your comfort zone, and yet, it will match and merge with the Raga Gurjari Todi being played.
+Hope you enjoy the music.

-Enjoy the music.

 ## Program Notes

 ### Raga Alapana in Raga Gurjari Todi

-Raga [Alapana](/blog/raga-alapana/) is an improvisation and a systematic presentation of a Raga.
+Raga Alapana is an improvisation and a systematic presentation of a Raga.
 This part has no rhythmic accompaniment.
 Usually, it has three parts - Alap, Jod and Jhala.
 This format is also known as Ragam and Tanam.

 Here are some notes about the Raga.